pixl8/Preside-Documentation/docs/02.devguides/22.restframework/page.md

 [CORS (Cross-Origin Request Sharing)](http://www.w3.org/TR/cors/) is used to validate that a resource can be used by a system from another origin.
 This is relevant for browser based JavaScript requests to your API where the requesting page resides at a domain that differs to that of the API.

 Before requesting the remote resource fully, a browser will send a "pre-flight" request using the `OPTIONS` HTTP Method along with headers to describe the intentions of the upcoming request.
-The PresideCMS Rest framework detects these requests for you and responds appropriately based on:
+The Preside Rest framework detects these requests for you and responds appropriately based on:

 1. Whether or not CORS is enabled for the API (currently, we only allow enabling or disabling CORS globally for all domains)
 2. Whether or not the matching resource supplies a method for responding to the given HTTP Method